kernelci/kernelci-api/doc/api-details.md

 Physical-device scope uses only `job_result` events.
 This avoids counting the many test-case results emitted by one boot as independent device-health samples.
-Each result includes `device_id`, `device_type`, `runtime`, result counts and rates, the latest error and timestamp, plus these classifications:
+Each result includes `device_id`, `device_type`, `lab`, `runtime`, result counts and rates, the latest error and timestamp, plus these classifications.
+For LAVA device events, `lab` is the explicit name for the existing runtime grouping key.
+Thus, a platform passing in one lab does not hide the same platform or device identifier failing in another lab.

 - `constant_failure`: every job in the window was `fail` or `incomplete`.
 - `constant_infra_failure`: every job was classified as an infrastructure